jeremydowdy/Eternal-Blue-THM-walkthrough/README.md

 If we look at the list of available options for sessions, "-l" will list all active sessions

-Return to the metasploit window currently running the exploit and sun
+Return to the metasploit window currently running the exploit and run

 ```bash
 sessions -l